Here are the answers to frequently asked questions about traffic signals:

 Pretimed traffic signals are traffic signals that do not react to the traffic that is actually present.
 They follow preprogrammed timings for each phase.
 The timings may be changed by a time clock or a computer for different traffic expected at different times of day.

 Traffic-actuated signals are traffic signals that use detectors to change the timings to move the greatest amount of traffic.
-A traffic-actuated signal can shorten the green of there are few cars present for a traffic movement, or skip the movement entirely if no traffic is waiting to use it.
+A traffic-actuated signal can shorten the green if there are few cars present for a traffic movement, or skip the movement entirely if no traffic is waiting to use it.

 A fully-actuated signal has detectors for all of its phases.
 The timing is determined entirely by the traffic present at the intersection.